Catechesis of the Good Shepherd Registration for 2022/2023 is open.

 Behold, children are a gift from the Lord

-We are looking forward to year three of our Catechesis of the Good Shepherd (CGS) program at St. Monica Catholic School for the 2021/2022 school year.
+We are looking forward to year four of our Catechesis of the Good Shepherd (CGS) program at St. Monica Catholic School for the 2022/2023 school year.

 CGS is a Roman Catholic religious formation for children ages 3 to 12.
 CGS is based on the Bible and the Catholic Church’s liturgy; the principles of Montessori education inspire it.
-It is available to St. Monica PreK and Kindergarten during the school day.
-Children ages 3-6 not enrolled at St. Monica may participate in our Wednesday session this Fall.
+It is available to St. Monica PreK through Second Graders during the school day.
+In addition, children ages 3-6 not enrolled at St. Monica School may participate in our Wednesday session this Fall.
 Parents are encouraged to volunteer to support the Atrium (i.e., Restoring/sanitizing the Atrium after the session, prepping or making materials, caring for linens, providing childcare for catechists or assistants, etc.).